dergigi/dergigi.github.io/collections/bitcoin/_posts/2025-10-31-building-boris.md

 It should be obvious that I came up with "bookmarks and other stuff read in style" after I landed on the name Boris, so you're probably asking yourself: How did you come up with the name Boris?

 Well, I'm glad you asked!
-I asked GPT-4o mini a simple question: "Who invented the highlight marker?"
-I was genuinely curious, so the answer it gave back to me had me glued to the screen in fascination: It was invented by a Russian-born American, some sort of big-shot that probably had to deal with lots of important documents.
-His name was Boris G. Ginsburg.
+I asked GPT-4o mini a simple question: *"Who invented the highlight marker?"* I was genuinely curious, so the answer it gave back to me had me glued to the screen in fascination: It was invented by a Russian-born American, some sort of big-shot that probably had to deal with lots of important documents.
+His name was *Boris G. Ginsburg*.
 I wanted to learn more, so I've hit it with the most dreadful of follow-up questions: "Source?"

 {% include image.html name="boris-inventor-of-the-highlighter.png" %}